 5. Time box conversion of manual test cases

 Agility should be adopted with the time box activity.
-Converting manual test cases into automated test cases also helps to cut down the time for doing smoke or BVT testing.
+Converting manual test cases into automated test cases also helps to cut down the time for doing BVT or smoke testing.
 It gives quick confidence to the development team and stakeholder about working shippable product.

 6. Execution and Management of Test Cases